tarek-code/Building-a-CI-CD-Pipeline-for-the-Availability-Tracker/README.md

 - Purpose: Provide a simple UI for setting weekly availability for a list of team members.
 - Frontend: Static web app loaded from `public/` and seed data in `input/*.json`.
-- Backend: Express server (`server.js`) that serves content and persists changes to `output/history.json`.
+- Backend: Express server (`server.js`) that serves content and persists changes primarily in Redis (`history` key).
+A best‑effort file write to `output/history.json` is kept for local visibility.
-- Data persistence: Two‑way sync keeps `output/history.json` and Redis `history` key in sync.
 - CI/CD: Bash script (`ci.sh`) and a Jenkins pipeline (`Jenkinsfile`) to run code quality checks, tests, build the Docker image, and run the stack via Docker Compose.

 ---